 Organize your Space

-The more organized your home, the less time you spend looking for things, getting ready, and moving around in your home.
+The more organized your home is, the less time you spend looking for things, getting ready, and moving around in your home.
+Some areas of focus you may want to start with:

-- Keep a well-organized calendar and remove activities that you can de-prioritize–this makes your time more focused and productive.
+- Keep a well-organized calendar: Remove activities from your calendar that you can de-prioritize–this makes your time more focused and productive.

-- Kids toys–To keep things tidy, keep a few storage bins of their toys put away and routinely switch out the toys available in their room.
+- Keep your kids toys tidy: Keep a few storage bins of their toys put away and routinely switch out the toys available in their room.
 Routinely go through the bins and thin out by donating toys they no longer play with.

 Have enough storage bins and containers to keep everything tidy.
 A good place for these bins are in shelves, under the bed or in bookcases.
 Keep them away from your main traffic areas of your home for safety reasons too.